retaildevcrews/OpenAI-Labs/README.md

 ## Configure environment

-Create .env file with your OpenAI API key, this will be used in the labs to set up the key for the jupyter notebooks
+Create .env file with your OpenAI API key, model to be used, api URL, and API version, this will be used in the labs to set up the key for the jupyter notebooks - they use dotenv to load secrets and user specific settings.

 ```bash
 echo "OPENAI_API_KEY='<OpenAI key goes here>'